Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 2/5
+### Informed Clues: 4/5
-**Fair - Below expectations**
+**Very Good - Exceeds expectations**

-The clues are highly specific and cover various aspects of historical events.
-However, they repeatedly use the word 'event,' which is part of the correct answer 'Historical Event.'
-This directly violates the criteria of 'without using any words (or their variations) from the answer itself,' making the clues less challenging and more direct than intended.
+The clues are good, highlighting the documentation, societal impact, memory, and turning point aspects of historical events.
+They avoid direct synonyms and are specific enough.
+A slightly more varied angle could improve it.

 ✅ Strengths:
 - Generally specific and relate to correct answer